codyatwork/Vanilla-frontend-showcase/README.md

 # Vanilla frontend showcase
 These are two webpages I made that show off my design and coding skills through frontend development.
-They were made with no frameworks, the way websites of this scale should be.
+They were made with no frameworks.

 See the pages in action: